Blog/Commercial Espresso Machines/How to Train Staff on a Commercial Espresso Machine in 2026

 Can I train staff remotely on a commercial espresso machine?

 Remote training is possible for the theoretical parts—machine anatomy, cleaning procedures, and recipe standards—but hands-on practice is essential for skills like tamping and milk steaming.
 I recommend a hybrid model: use video tutorials for theory, then in-person sessions for practical drills.
 This approach reduces in-person training time by about 30% while maintaining quality.
+Tools like Zoom or pre-recorded videos can be effective for initial knowledge transfer.

 Conclusion